treble37/rsocialize/README.md

 ## Advanced Usage with Custom Options

 To use social buttons different than what is pre-loaded with the examples, you have to perform the following steps:
-1. Specify your own (nested) hash of custom options to pass into *_js_tag so that the proper jQuery code is returned in your view
+1. Specify your own (nested) hash of custom options to pass into rsocialize_js_tag so that the proper jQuery code is returned in your view
-2. Specify your own html `<div>` markup for the jQuery code to operate on
+2. Specify your own html `<div>` markup for the jQuery code to operate on, which should be passed into rsocialize_div_tag
 3. Overwrite the css code in the rsocialize.css file for any custom css styling you want to be applied

 ###For step 1 - example of specifying the hash of options